 Unicoi Outfitters is north Georgia's premier guide service and fly fishing outfitter, located on the Chattahoochee River near alpine Helen.
 Look for fishing reports, gear and book reviews, and general musings here from our staff and guides.

-Hot fishing intel is right here in our blog.
-It’s fresh every Friday and will help you boost your own catch rates.
+Fresh fishing reports and tips are right here in our blog.
+It’s new every Friday and will help you boost your own catch rates.
+Wes’ weekly fly list is always spot-on!

 http://blog.angler.management/